Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

     -	Located on the counter
 2. [Glass bottle](../../images/Small_Spiked_Waste_Jug.png) with yellow lid and red label that says “HgCl<sub>2</sub> Mercury Chloride HgCl<sub>2</sub>”
     -	Located under the sink
-    -	Used for the leftovers in sample vials, as well as rinse #1 with MilliQ
+    -	Used for the leftovers in sample vials, as well as rinse #1 with MQ
-3. sed for samples spiked with HgCl2
+3. Used for samples spiked with HgCl<sub>2</sub>
 4. Contains seawater, MQ, Titrant, and HgCl<sub>2</sub>
 5. Needs to be treated with HCl to lower the pH to ~3 (TEST WITH PH PAPER)
     - Jerry can full to 10L needs ~15ml of HCl